-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

 Yes!
 Home teeth aligners were originally developed as a more discreet solution to minor or moderate crowding and spacing issues, and they’ve only grown more effective over time.
-So, it’s likely that they could be a viable option for you.
+So, they could work for you.

-Cases that include only irregular teeth alignment — not the result of an undersized jaw or bite misalignment — are often simple fixes and great candidates for home aligner treatment.
+Cases that stem from irregular teeth alignment — not an undersized jaw or bite misalignment — are often simple fixes and great candidates for home aligner treatment.

-But when the jaw is too small for all the necessary dental eruptions, it can also cause teeth to overlap, twist, and protrude at different angles.
-A disharmony between teeth and jaw may be accompanied by a bite condition (like overjet or overbite), making treatment somewhat more complex.
-This isn’t to say that home aligners are completely ineffective in these cases, but you may be seeking skeletal and dental shifts that require a more robust treatment plan.
-It’s best to have your smile evaluated by a dental professional first, if you think your case may be too complex for home aligners.
+But if your jaw is too small for all your dental eruptions, it can also cause teeth to overlap, twist, and protrude at different angles.
+A disharmony between teeth and jaw may occur alongside a bite condition (like overjet or overbite), making treatment somewhat more complex.
+This doesn’t mean home aligners are completely ineffective in these cases, but you might be seeking skeletal and dental shifts that require a more robust treatment plan.
+It’s best to have your smile evaluated by a dental professional first if you think your case may be too complex for home aligners.

 Even so, home aligners have proven effective at correcting crowded teeth time and time again, so they could very well be an ideal option for your unique case.